RobHumphris/omxcontrol/readme.md

 omxcontrol
 ==========

 Nodejs module to control omxplayer.
-Specifically written for the raspberry pi
+Specifically written for the raspberry pi.
+Changed to contain the player state.

 Requirements
 ------------